raptorxcz/Rubicon/README.md

 ## Xcode extension

-Xcode extension can generate Spy for every or selected `protocol`  in current file.
-Spy can be written to source file or pasteboard.
+Xcode extension can generate test doubles for all or just selected protocols in the current file.
+The resulting test double can be written to the source file or pasteboard.